-Currently, multifamily buildings use a number of delivery management strategies.
-Unfortunately, most of these operational strategies are not addressing the root of the problem for property managers and building staff.
+Most apartment buildings use at least one (if not more) of the above package management strategies.
+Unfortunately, some have fundamental flaws and are not viable package theft solutions as they are not addressing the root of the problem for property managers and building staff.

 The 2020 NMHC/Kingsley Apartment Resident Preferences Report showed that 84% of tenants would like secure, self-service, 24/7 package access.
 Simply, tenants want more discretion over their deliveries.

-This is also alleviating the operational burden that property managers and landlords are now facing due to the crushing volume of ecommerce deliveries.
+This type of property technology is also alleviating the operational burden that property managers and landlords are now facing due to the crushing volume of ecommerce deliveries.
 Contacting tenants directly diverts the unnecessary responsibilities from building staff.
 Even if property managers or building admins need to interject when a tenant cannot answer the intercom call, they can do so from anywhere with remote functionality.

 By using video intercom for delivery management, property managers are taking a holistic visitor management mindset that encompasses both the logistics of a delivery management system and the enhanced experience for tenants.
 With a rising rate of ecommerce and online shopping, multifamily housing needs to solidify a logistically sound and secure system to accommodate new consumer behavior.
-By implementing a video intercom system as a larger visitor management strategy to accommodate deliveries, building owners and property managers can remain resilient through adversity, decrease overhead, increase efficiency, and build tenant trust and loyalty.
+By implementing a video intercom system (which can now be done quickly and efficiently with advanced wireless intercom systems) as a larger visitor management strategy to accommodate deliveries, building owners and property managers can remain resilient through adversity, decrease overhead, increase efficiency, and build tenant trust and loyalty.

 Package rooms are a secure hub for building deliveries.
 Primarily, they are only a luxury afforded to newer buildings that have specifically worked them into their infrastructure.
 Older residential buildings, who had not had to accommodate nearly as many packages at the time of construction, do not have a secure or formal area like this.
 This results in packages and deliveries being left in building lobbies, many times unattended.